Unoccupied Territory, Argoan-Capricornian Border

-Werner gave one last careful sweep of the area through his scope before he signaled for his men to descend to the forest floor.
+Werner gave one last careful sweep of the area through his scope before he signaled for his unit to descend to the forest floor.
 After swiftly scaling down the trunk behind Heimler and landing on the ground, he was greeted by a chorus of whooping cheers.
 A quick scan of his subordinates and the kneeling Argoan informed Werner that it was a celebratory gesture.

 Werner admitted that he was pleased with their performance on this operation so far.
 With only nine men including Werner himself to the unit, they had successfully cleared away the leftover Argoan companies along their route with no casualties.
 A satisfactory feat.

 Werner clicked open his pocket watch and allowed the men to revel in their victory for another minute.
 It was 2250 hours.
 They were forty-five minutes ahead of schedule which he still found to be a rather tight window.
-If their trajectory and timeline remained the same, then they would meet up with Captain Weingartner’s platoon in 18 hours and 14 minutes.
+If their trajectory and timeline remained the same, then they would meet up with Hauptmann Weingartner’s platoon in 18 hours and 14 minutes.
 Then it would be operation complete, though he would have to take another look at the map to be completely certain.